justusthane/justusthane.github.io/todo/index.md

 ---
 title: 'Things I want to do on this site'
-menu: 'todo'
-tagline: '&nbsp;for this site'
 date: 2020-02-11
 updated: 2020-09-11
 templateEngineOverride: md
+eleventyNavigation:
+  key: todo
+  parent: home
+  tagline: ' for this site'
+  order: 80
 ---

 ## Site